 Role of simulation Issues Implications for training product affects the dignity of vulnerable clients or patients in care.
 Infrequency : Where the learner needs to experience something that happens only rarely in the workplace, e.g. emergency management, resuscitation.
 Evidence-based : Where simulation can provide a more certain and robust assessment process.
-When simulation is an acceptable alternative to performance in the workplace gamification are expanding what can be done through simulation.
-However, some stakeholders believe that without specification stakeholders believe that without specification Training packages should include clear specifications for the simulation environment, The skills and knowledge developed through VET are intended to be applied in the workplace. constraints and required access to equipment, resources, situations and other participants.
+When simulation is an acceptable alternative to performance in the workplace Advances in artificial intelligence and gamification are expanding what can be done through simulation.
+However, some stakeholders believe Training packages should include clear specifications for the simulation environment, including information on such things as time constraints and The skills and knowledge developed through VET are intended to be applied in the workplace. that without specification around what is acceptable for a simulated environment some required access to equipment, resources, situations and other participants.
 In demonstrating their competence, learners should be showing that they are able to apply the skills and knowledge in a work environment.
 Much of the assessment in VET should be under conditions that replicate a work environment; however, this does not necessarily have to be in a real workplace.
+RTOs may take a minimalist approach.
+For industries that require interaction with real people, scenarios and role plays with actors can be used to simulate some workplace activities.